Unclonable Encryption in the Haar Random Oracle Model: Unitary reprogramming lemma

 If $A_{L_1}=B_{L_1}$, since $A_x\neq B_x$ we by definition have $A_{L_1}\cup \{(A_x,y)\} \neq B_{L_1}\cup \{(B_x,y)\}$.
 If $A_x=B_x$ and $A_{L_1}\neq B_{L_1}$, then again by definition we have $A_{L_1}\cup \{(A_x,y)\} \neq B_{L_1}\cup \{(A_x,y)\}$.
 If $|A_{L_1}|\neq |B_{L_1}|$, then the result trivially follows.
 In the final case, we consider $A_x\neq B_x$, $A_{L_1} \neq B_{L_1}$, and $|A_{L_1}|=|B_{L_1}|$.
 In this case, the only way we can have $A_{L_1}\cup \{(A_x,y)\} = B_{L_1}\cup \{(B_x,y)\}$ is if $A_{L_1}\setminus \{(B_x,y)\} = B_{L_1} \setminus \{(A_x,y)\}$.

 But since $A_x\neq B_x$, this implies that $\{(B_x,y)\}\in A_{L_1}$ and $\{(A_x,y)\}\in B_{L_1}$.
 And so, $y\in A_1 \cap B_1$, which is a contradiction. \end{proof}

 To conclude the proof, we argue the formal proofs that for all $i$. \Cref{lem:reprogramming} follows immediately.
-As these arguments are all technically involved, we will defer them to~\Cref{sec:rephyb} and provide a proof sketch of the hybrids here.
+As these arguments are all technically involved, we will defer them to \ifnum\llncs=0~\Cref{sec:rephyb} \else Appendix B of the full version \fi and provide a proof sketch of the hybrids here.